ocular-nz/docker-typo3/README.md

 # Docker TYPO3 Dev

-This image installs all required php extensions that TYPO3 wants, and applies the additional PHP resources that TYPO3 needs in the `php.ini` file.
+This Dockerfile creates a container with composer and PHP installed, along with the additional PHP extensions and `.ini` changes that TYPO3 requests.

-You still need to download a copy of TYPO3 and place it where your source code lives.
+The container is to be used in conjunction with your TYPO3 website source code.
+You would mount your code to `/var/www/html`.

 ## How to use this image